-LivePerson monitors and analyzes a valuable set of online consumer behavioral data on behalf of our customers.
-Spanning the breadth of an online visitor session starting from an initial keyword search, through actions on our customer's website, and even into a shopping cart and an executed sale, this data enables us to develop unique insights into consumer behavior during specific transactions and within a customer's user base.
-Based on our internal measures, on average during 2013, we monitored approximately 2.2 billion visitor sessions per month across our customers' websites.
-Currently this session data is primarily used to proactively engage consumers in order to increase online conversion rates and average order values, and we continue to invest in products that can leverage the value of this data to provide new and innovative solutions for our customers in the future.
+LivePerson monitors and analyzes a valuable set of mobile and online consumer behavioral data on behalf of our customers.
+Spanning the breadth of an online or mobile visitor session starting from an initial keyword search or login to a mobile application, through actions on our customer's website or mobile application, and even into a shopping cart and an executed sale, this data enables us to develop unique insights into consumer behavior during specific transactions and within a customer's user base.
+Based on our internal measures, on average during 2014, we monitored approximately 2.2 billion visitor sessions per month across our customers' websites.
+Currently this session data is primarily used to proactively engage consumers in order to increase conversion rates, average order values, customer satisfaction, and we continue to invest in products that can leverage the value of this data to provide new and innovative solutions for our customers in the future.

-More than 8,500 companies, including Cisco, Hewlett-Packard, IBM, Microsoft, Verizon, Sky, Walt Disney, PNC and Orbitz, employ our technology to keep pace with rising consumer expectations for service and relevance through the online channel.
+More than 18,000 companies, including Cisco, Hewlett-Packard, IBM, Microsoft, Verizon, Sky, Walt Disney, PNC and Orbitz, employ our technology to keep pace with rising consumer expectations for service and relevance through the online channel.
 LivePerson has unique insight into consumer behavior, which we offer our customers through our intelligent engagement products and our consulting services.